scta/scta-rdf-schema/SCTAOntologySpec.md

-#WorkGroup
+#workGroup

 ##global properties
 * type=workGroup
 * label
+    - e.g. Latin Literature
 * description

-## workGroup type properties
+## workGroup properties
 * workGroupType
     - e.g. latinLit
     - e.g. greekLit
     - e.g. medievalLatinLit
     - e.g. sentencesCommentaries
-    - (these resources themselves should be classes that specify available workGroup types or work types)
+    - (these values themselves themselves should be instances of a WorkGroupType class and they should specify available children workGroup types or work types)
+    - (see below "workGroupType" class)
+* hasWorkGroup
+    - A work group conta
+* hasWork
+* levelType
+    - topLevel
+        + if a workGroup is not contained by another work group it should be listed ast topLevel
+    - part
+        + if a workGroup is contained by another workGrop it's levelType should be "part"
+* level
+    - 1,2,3

 #Work